Non-isothermal non-Newtonian fluids: the stationary case: Introduction

 \section{Introduction}

 In the last decades, the theoretical and numerical analysis of non-Newtonian fluids has seen a renew of interest, stimulated by the wide spectrum of applied problems, ranging from biological applications to industrial processes.
 In particular, concerning the latter, we point out that many processes deal with materials exhibiting non-Newtonian behaviors.
 For instance, food processing, polymer manufacturing, tribology, injection molding of foams, rubber extrusion.
 Moreover, most of them are carried out under non-isothermal conditions.
-Motivated by these important applications, in the present paper we focus on a class of non-isothermal non-Newtonian fluid models (see, for instance, \cite{Ahmed, Alsteens, Chiruvella:1996, farid, Ghoreishy,Ishikawa,Helmig} and references therein).
+Motivated by these important applications, in the present paper we focus on a class of non-isothermal non-Newtonian fluid models (see, for instance, Refs. \refcite{Ahmed,Alsteens,Chiruvella:1996,farid,Ghoreishy,Ishikawa,Helmig} and references therein).
 We recall that the description of a non-Newtonian fluid behavior is based on a power-law ansatz.
-We refer the reader to \cite{Batchelor4} and \cite{Lady} for a general continuum mechanical background and to \cite{M3,Bird6,23H, 35malek,50Rue, 44Ra} for a detailed discussion of several models for non-Newtonian fluids.
+We refer the reader to Refs. \refcite{Batchelor4} and \refcite{Lady} for a general continuum mechanical background and to Refs. \refcite{M3,Bird6,23H,35malek,50Rue,44Ra} for a detailed discussion of several models for non-Newtonian fluids.
 In particular, for a large class of non-Newtonian fluids, the dominant departure from a Newtonian behavior is that, in a simple shear flow, the viscosity and the shear rate are not proportional.
 These are the so-called fluids with shear-dependent viscosity.
 Here we are interested in the theoretical and numerical analysis of steady flows of such fluids accounting for the presence of a non-negligible temperature field.
 In particular, we consider the case where the viscosity depends on the temperature.
-Very similar models, in the Newtonian case, have been analyzed, e.g., in \cite{Bernardi-et-al:2015}.
-A slightly more complex model has been derived and investigated in \cite{C2} (see also the references therein).
+Very similar models, in the Newtonian case, have been analyzed, e.g., in Ref. \refcite{Bernardi-et-al:2015}.
+A slightly more complex model has been derived and investigated in Ref. \refcite{C2} (see also the references therein).
 In that case, the authors consider a non-stationary model for incompressible homogeneous Newtonian fluids in a fixed bounded three-dimensional domain.

 Let us now describe the problem we want to analyze.
 We consider an incompressible fluid which occupies a bounded domain $\Omega\subset \mathbb{R}^d,$ $d=2,3,$ with a sufficiently smooth boundary.
 We denote by $\mathbf{u}:\Omega \to \mathbb{R}^d$ its velocity field and by $\Theta:\Omega \to \mathbb{R}$ its temperature.
 We suppose that $(\mathbf{u},\Theta)$ satisfies the following equations